 - peptic ulcers

 Some causes are more likely to cause pain in one shoulder over the other.
-For example, a heart attack will more likely cause pain in the left shoulder blade.
+For example, a heart attack is more likely to cause pain in the left shoulder blade.
 Gallbladder disease is more likely to cause pain in the right shoulder blade.

 By contrast, a strain may occur in either shoulder blade depending on where the injury occurred.

-Causes may fit into several different categories.
-Some of the causes are listed below.
+Causes may fit into several categories.
+Some of the causes are listed below:

 Bone and joint issues